 This requirement does not apply to visiting professionals who are required to observe their own protocols and safer working practices.

 - We continue to encourage use of Skype or Facetime video chat facilities to supplement or reduce the need for face-to-face meetings.

-- In the event of an outbreak at the home, we will take appropriate measures in consultation with Public Health Wales and visiting will be suspended.
+- In the event of an outbreak at the home or in the vicinity, we will take appropriate measures in consultation with Public Health Wales and visiting will be suspended.